 But we’ll be looking at the shorter, less complex charms in this post.
 Let’s explore some charms from the historical record!

 Charms to Steal Milk

 In Scotland, some people accused witches of stealing milk from their cattle.
 Robert Chambers, quoted in an 1890 edition of the Newcastle Courant, explained that the witch made a rope from hair plucked from cows’ tails.

 She tied a knot in this rope for each cow.
-The witch apparently held the rope above a bucket, using it to mime the act of milking, while saying,
+The witch apparently held the rope above a bucket, using it to mime the act of milking.
+While doing so, she would recite: